theozuhause/My1stTestCoding/README.md

-# This repo is no longer used.
-Please see  https://github.com/microsoft/devops-project-samples for samples of Azure DevOps Project
+# This is a copy from https://github.com/microsoft/project-html-website.git from testing purposes

 | Language | Platform | Author |
 | -------- | --------|--------|